 The women's trials are traditionally held on Saturday of 0th week of Michaelmas term.
 Players of all abilities are invited to attend.
 The trials are usually quite relaxed, with a few easy drills and some small sided games.
 Players are usually invited to continue training for a few weeks after the trials and so giving plenty of time to impress and try to earn a place in one of our two squads.
 Likewise with the men, there is plenty of opportunity to play at college level as well, but we encourage anyone who is keen to play football at a more competitive level to come along!
 Even amongst our two squads we currently have a range of ability from some of our Blues having played at national and international youth level, to some of our Furies having only picked up the sport in coming to Oxford.

-The Blues and Centaurs play one or two games every week in Michaelmas and Hilary terms, with two or three training sessions.
+The Blues, Centaurs and Colts play one or two games every week in Michaelmas and Hilary terms, with two or three training sessions.
 The women have weekly matches in their BUCS leagues, and train two to three times a week similarly.

 If you are coming to Oxford for the first time in October, either as a graduate or undergraduate, and think you may be interested in playing for the University, then please fill out the form on the freshers' page.
 We will ensure that you are kept informed about trials and, depending on numbers, we may invite you to take part in pre-season training before the start of term.